sonaljain2212/30DaysOfML/Day-2.md

 Quote of the day: The beginning is the most important part of the work.

-Today I chose to read Deep Learning Review by Yann LeCun, Yoshua Bengio & Geoffrey Hinton
+Today I chose to read **Deep Learning Review** paper by Yann LeCun, Yoshua Bengio & Geoffrey Hinton

 Link: https://www.cs.toronto.edu/~hinton/absps/NatureDeepReview.pdf